Heroes followed trail of blood to track down Sydney stabbing suspect

 "You could see drips, — the blood was on the ground," he told The Australian.
 "Like drips so you could see it, see where's he's gone."

 "My brother, he was the hero.
 He got a grip of him, along with another guy we don't know, and put a crate on his head.
-He was just mumbling religious things," he said, reports https://www.news.com.au/national/crime/hero-bystanders-followed-trail-of-blood-to-track-down-sydney-stabbing-suspect/news-story/aacd3acdbfd211a2f9257ab22263d68c.
+He was just mumbling religious things," he said, reports news.com.au.

 The men, including Alex Roberts and Lee Cuthbert, who helped stop the alleged attacker were praised as "heroes of the highest order" for their role in pinning him down before anyone else was stabbed.